thebencourt/bencourt_co_uk/cv.md

 ## Intro

-I have been working professionally as a web developer for ten years.
+I have been working professionally as a web developer for over ten years.
 During that time I have gained experience across the full stack but found that my skills and interests lie in front end with a focus on accessibility and performance.

 I have worked in a range of different environments and team sizes, including sole front end developer, part of an agency team, in-house product team and remote startups.